Azure managed disk types

 Premium SSD v2 performance

-With Premium SSD v2 disks, you can individually set the capacity, throughput, and IOPS of a disk based on your workload needs, providing you more flexibility and reduced costs.
-Each of these values determine the cost of your disk.
+With Premium SSD v2 disks, you can individually set the capacity, throughput, and IOPS of a disk based on your workload needs, providing you with more flexibility and reduced costs.
+Each of these values determines the cost of your disk.

 Premium SSD v2 capacities